fool-king/Calculator/README.md

 # Calculator
-This is a simple calculator to compute addition,subtraction,multiplication and division  with paretheses
+This is a simple calculator to compute addition,subtraction,multiplication and division  with paretheses.